 Materialists

 "Materialists" is a romantic comedy-drama that dives headfirst into the glitzy, chaotic world of modern dating in New York City.
-Written and directed by Celine Song (of "Past Lives" fame), the film follows Lucy Mason, a former actress turned high-end matchmaker, as she navigates a complicated love triangle between her charming millionaire boyfriend and her struggling actor ex.
-With Dakota Johnson, Chris Evans, and Pedro Pascal leading the cast, the film brings together star power and emotional depth in a story about love, ambition, and the price of "having it all."
+Written and directed by Celine Song (of "Past Lives" fame), the film follows Lucy Mason, a former actress turned high-end matchmaker, as she navigates a love triangle between her charming millionaire boyfriend and her struggling-actor ex.
+With Dakota Johnson leading the cast as Lucy, and Chris Evans and Pedro Pascal rounding out the triangle, the film brings star power and emotional complexity to the screen.

 Showtimes in English at Cinemas in Zurich